Updated JUNE 1, 2026

 Praying for. . .

-Pray for the SAFE staff and their families in Malawi…
+Continued prayers for the SAFE staff and their families in Malawi…

 Praying for the health and safety of our SAFE staff and volunteers who faithfully teach, love, and serve the young and old in Jesus’ name in the villages, schools, prisons, and at SAFE Haven.